Table of Contents

 - Demineralisation occurs when the essential minerals of your teeth, including calcium and phosphate, are removed from the outer layer of your tooth.
 When this hard outside layer is weakened, it can leave your teeth more prone to decay.

-- Remineralisation is the natural counteracting of damage done during demineralisation.
+- Remineralisation is the natural process of counteracting damage caused by demineralisation.
 Remineralisation includes removing acidic bacteria from your teeth.

 A balance between both processes will lead to stronger tooth enamel, which protects your teeth.
 When the remineralization process can’t keep up with demineralization, accelerated tooth decay (cavities) will begin.